cognaclee/Point2Quad/datasets/DataProcess/README.md

 3. Run `Point2Quad` and save the generated `.m` files into the `data\3_pred\` directory.

-4. Execute the following batch scripts in order:
+4. Execute the following batch scripts in order as postprocess:

   ```bash
   bat\2_post1.bat